erin-vu/erin-vu/README.md

 __________________

-I am a Data analyst and data scientist looking for a new opportunity with experience in statistical analysis, machine learning and deep learning (scikit-learn, Pandas, NumPy).
+I am a data analyst and data scientist looking for a new opportunity with experience in statistical analysis, machine learning and deep learning (scikit-learn, Pandas, NumPy).
 Skilled in synthesizing complex data to enable sound business decisions.
 Background in project management and business operations.
 Strong skills in understanding how to work with stakeholders in addition to a passion and curiosity for deriving insights and solutions through data.

 ### Projects